buckmanc/cheatsheets_and_checklists/docs/cheatsheets/10_commandments_for_makers.md

 ## 3. Don't wait

 You can start now with what's in front of you.
-As Goethe [may or may not have] said, “Begin it!”
+As Goethe [may or may not have] said, "Begin it!"

 ## 4. Use a project to learn a skill